dos-group/syncmesh/README.md

 }
 ```

-An example query for a specific time range:
+An example query for a specific time range (start_time and end_time are required):

 ```
 {